Sunday, December 9, 2018

 e) What is this text’s message for us today?

 5. For those who wish to go deeper into the theme

 a) Yesterday’s and today’s contexts:

-* Luke places John’s activities in the 15th year of the governor Tiberius, Emperor of Rome.
-Tiberius was emperor from 14 to 37 A.D..
+* Luke places John’s activities in the 15th year of Tiberius, Emperor of Rome.
+Tiberius was emperor from 14 to 37 A.D.
 In 63 B.C., the Roman emperor had invaded Palestine and imposed a severe form of slavery on the people.
-Popular uprisings followed each other especially in Galilee, but were harshly suppressed by the Roman legions.
-From 4 B.C. to 6 A.D., that is while Archelaus was governor, violence broke out in Judea.
+Popular uprisings followed each other, especially in Galilee, but were harshly suppressed by the Roman legions.
+From 4 B.C. to 6 A.D., that is, while Archelaus was governor, violence broke out in Judea.
 This fact forced Joseph and Mary go back to Nazareth in Galilee and not to Bethlehem in Judea (Mt 2:22).
-In 6 A.D., Archelaus was deposed and Judea became a Roman Province whose Procurator was appointed directly by the Emperor of Rome.
+In 6 A.D., Archelaus was deposed and Judea became a Roman province whose procurator was appointed directly by the Emperor of Rome.
 Pilate was one of these procurators.
 He ruled from 25 to 36.
-This change in the political regime brought a great calm, but occasional uprisings, such as the one of Barabbas (Mk 15:7) and their immediate repression by the Romans (Lk 13:1), were reminders of the extreme seriousness of the situation.
+This change in the political regime brought a great calm, but occasional uprisings, such as the one of Barabbas (Mk 15:7), and their immediate repression by the Romans (Lk 13:1) were reminders of the extreme seriousness of the situation.
 Any little spark was enough to create the fire of revolt!
-Calm was just a truce, an occasion offered by history, by God, for people to look again at the journey they had undertaken (cf Lk 13:3.5) and, thus, avoid complete destruction.
+Calm was just a truce, an occasion offered by history, by God, for people to look again at the journey they had undertaken (cf. Lk 13:3, 5) and thus, avoid complete destruction.
 Rome was cruel.
-Any revolt would spell the end of the Temple and the Nation (Giovanni 11:48; cf Lk 13:34-35; 19:41-44).
+Any revolt would spell the end of the Temple and the Nation (Jn 11:48; cf. Lk 13:34-35; 19:41-44).

 b) A commentary on the text: